deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/00 Deephaven with PyTorch.md

 ## Test the trained model

 Testing the trained model works very similarly to training the model.
-We'll substitute out the `modeel_func`, and this time, we don't need the second `learn.Input`.
+We'll substitute out the `model_func`, and this time, we don't need the second `learn.Input`.

 ```python
 iris_test_predictions = learn.learn(